kanseatuldxb/MetaDataCorrection/README.md

 and you can adjust the metadata for videos

-run the code
+1. run the code

-select the folder in which video files are for metadata insertion
+2. select the folder in which video files are for metadata insertion

-and wait for process to finsh
+3. wait for process to finsh

 # addtional work can be done